Jason Vargelis - Partner

 Mr. Vargelis has represented various parties in real estate acquisition and lending transactions secured by real estate.
 In addition, he has represented investment banks in public and private securitizations.
 His structured finance experience also includes interest rate swaps and other derivative products.

-Mr. Vargelis is a member of the California, Colorado and New York bars.
+Mr. Vargelis is a member of the California and New York bars.
 During law school, he served as Editor-in-Chief of the Boston University Law Review.

 Mr. Vargelis was formerly associated with Sidley Austin LLP, in New York, where he practiced in the area of securitization, as well as with Pillsbury Winthrop Shaw Pittman LLP, in San Francisco and other California and Colorado-based law firms specializing in affordable housing tax credit transactions.